akhhyyl/ColorApp/README.md

 <h1> ColorApp </h1>

-<p> ColorApp is a color list application built using Kotlin, Jetpack Compose, and MVVM architecture.
-It allows users to manage and sync a list of colors with offline capabilities and cloud synchronization. </p>
+<h4> ColorApp is a color list application built using Kotlin, Jetpack Compose, and MVVM architecture.
+It allows users to manage and sync a list of colors with offline capabilities and cloud synchronization. </h4>

 <h2> Features </h2>
 <h4> Color List Display: View a list of colors on the main screen.
 Figma design </h4>